clechasseur/aoc_leaderbot/aoc_leaderbot_test_helpers/README.md

 Test helpers for the [`aoc_leaderbot`](https://github.com/clechasseur/aoc_leaderbot) project's crates.

 Not meant to be used outside the project; no guarantee on API stability.

+## Minimum Rust version

+`aoc_leaderbot_test_helpers` currently builds on Rust 1.70 or newer.

+## Contributing / Local development

+For information about contributing to this project, see [CONTRIBUTING](../CONTRIBUTING.md).
+For information regarding local development, see [DEVELOPMENT](../DEVELOPMENT.md).